jagan123/mytodoapp/README.md

-Goal: To build a webapp that allows users to signup, login, views/add/update/delete tasks using RESTful API.
+Goal: To build a todo app RESTful API with user authentication.

-Technologies: Nodejs, Hapijs, MongoDB and AngularJS.
+Technologies: Nodejs, Hapijs & MongoDB.